eirisocherry/csgo-editing/README.md

 # Information
-CS2 editing configs that allow you to record fake demos and cinematics
+CSGO editing configs that allow you to record fake demos and cinematics

 # Installation and usage
 Wiki: https://github.com/eirisocherry/csgo-editing/wiki